Ramcharitmanas: Ayodha Kāṇḍ

 Rama asks Sumantra to return to Ayodhya which saddens Sumantra.
 He not only wants to stay with Rama, he is also afraid of going back only to face the anger and wrath of the citizens of Ayodhya.
 Rama persuades him to go back.
-On returning to Ayodhya, Sumantra meets Dasharatha, who asks him the whereabouts of Rama.
-The pain of separation from Rama is too much for Dasharatha who passes away crying Rama's name.
+On returning to Ayodhya, Sumantra meets Dasharatha, who asks him of the whereabouts of Rama.
+Unable to bear the pain of separation from Rama Dasharatha dies.

 Sage Vashishtha knows that Rama will not return to the kingdom and so immediately sends an envoy to call Bharata and Shatrughna back to Ayodhya.
 Bharata learns of all that has happened and chastises his mother, Queen Kaikeyi.
 He is greatly pained and blames himself for Rama leaving Ayodhya.
 He accuses her of bringing ruin to the family.
 Shatrughna comes across Manthara and beats her in rage.
 They approach Queen Kaushalya and see her in a sorry state.
 Bharata begs for her forgiveness and loudly laments while the Queen attempts to pacify him.
 She asks him to carry out his duty and rule Ayodhya, but Bharata cannot bear the thought of sitting on the throne with his father dead and his brothers in exile in the forest.
 The cremation of King Dasharatha takes place.
 Bharata and Shatrughna decide to go into the forest and ask Rama to return to Ayodhya and take the throne.
 Many citizens as well as the royal family, who have been grieving ever since Rama had left them, decide to join the brothers.

 The Nishads see the approaching royal party and become suspicious.
 Guha approaches Bharata to understand his motive for bringing such a large party to the forest.
 He assumes that Bharata has some sinister motive.
 Bharata shows his love for Rama and Guha is moved to tears by his love for his brother.
 The royal procession then moves forward to Chitrakoot.
 Lakshman sees the huge army of people with Bharata and immediately begins to chastise Bharata.
 Rama counters this by praising the greatness of Bharata, leaving Lakshman feeling sorry for his harsh words.
 Bharata finally arrives at Chitrakoot where the brothers are all reunited once again.
 They collectively mourn the passing of their father and perform his Shraddha (obsequies) along with Sage Vashistha leading the ceremony.

 Despite all of Bharata's convincing, Rama is true to the word given to his father and step mother Kaikeyi, and vows that he will fulfill her wish.
 Bharata says that he simply cannot sit on the throne while Rama wanders in the forest.
 He asks Rama for his sandals, which he would place at the throne and would only act as Rama's representative and not as a full-fledged king.

 With much sorrow and hurt, Bharata leaves Rama and returns to Ayodhya.
 He decides that he would not live in the kingdom while Rama is in exile and so lives like a hermit in a nearby town called Nandigram.